UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment2.md

 <div align="center">-</div>

 #### DELETE
-1. Delete the older record for the whatever product you added.
+1. Delete the older record for whatever product you added.

 **HINT**: If you don't specify a WHERE clause, [you are going to have a bad time](https://imgflip.com/i/8iq872).